AlexandrosFerles/Is-Out-of-Distribution-Detection-Solved/README.md

 ## Creating custom versions of Efficient Net

 We use [this version](https://github.com/lukemelas/EfficientNet-PyTorch) of [Efficient Nets](https://arxiv.org/abs/1905.11946) for PyTorch.
-In order to run customised versions of Efficient Nets that for [self-supervised OOD detection](https://arxiv.org/pdf/1906.12340.pdf) and [Generalized-ODIN](https://arxiv.org/abs/2002.11297), a few files need to be added and modified.
+In order to run customised versions of Efficient Nets for [self-supervised OOD detection](https://arxiv.org/pdf/1906.12340.pdf) and [Generalized-ODIN](https://arxiv.org/abs/2002.11297), a few files need to be added and modified.
 We share these files under the path `src/custom_ebnet_files`.

 ## Training base classifiers